Yleisnero/tuw-masters-stuff/Digital Forensics/digital-forensics_summary.md

 Computer turned on:
 - Document the status of the computer and every step your team does (e.g. lock, hibernate, running, screen saver)
 - Don't start random clicking
-- Secure RAM using DMA devices like Expresscard, Thunderbolt or Firewire (or with software) -> RAM analysis
+- Secure RAM using DMA devices like Expresscard, Thunderbolt or Firewire (or with software) for RAM analysis
 - Funky acquisition: cold boot attack, or PCILeech
 - Do not trust the computer, the local tools or the operating system
 - Pull the plug - do not shutdown.
 Continue with "computer off"